weecology/NeonTreeEvaluation_python/README.md

 results
 ```

-## Scores for an field-collected crowns
+## Scores for an field-annotated crowns

 The second data source is a small number of field-deliniated crowns from three geographic sites.
 These crowns were drawn on a tablet while physically standing in the field, thereby reducing the uncertainty in crown segmentation.